 On the chamber music field, he gives performances together with Robert Neumann, Felix Klieser, Martin Klett and Sebastian Studnitzky as well as with ensembles as the Boulanger Trio, the Danish String Quartet and the Armida Quartett among others.
 He will be playing at the Elbphilharmonie Hamburg and several festivals as the prestigious festival Heidelberger Frühling, the Festspiele Mecklenburg-Vorpommern, and the festival Musikalischer Sommer Ostfriesland.
 In Spring 2021 he is invited to the winter festival of the Chamber Music Society of Lincoln Center in New York.

 Sebastian Manz demonstrates a unique talent for arranging and composing on his albums and at his concerts.
 His discography includes numerous awards underscoring Manz’ intuition for details and overarching concepts.
 The album A Bernstein Story, released in 2019 (Berlin Classics) as a collaboration with Sebastian Studnitzky, presents arrangements as well as original compositions of both musicians and is placed in between classical and jazz music.
-Manz’ new album with clarinet concertos from Carl Nielsen and Magnus Lindberg will be released in September 2020 on Berlin Classics.
+Manz’ new album with clarinet concertos from Carl Nielsen and Magnus Lindberg was released in the beginning of September 2020 on Berlin Classics and received enthusiastic reviews.
 For this recording, Magnus Lindberg conducts his clarinet concerto himself.

 Being the grandson of the Russian violinist Boris Goldstein and the son of two pianists, born in Hanover in 1986, Manz’s musical roots are in his German-Russian family background.
 He begins singing in a boys’ choir at the age of six.
 He first learns the piano, which he plays very well, but soon concentrates on the clarinet after listening to Benny Goodman’s recording of Carl Maria von Weber’s E flat major Concerto, which fascinates him and awakes a longing for the instrument.
 Among his most important teachers and supporters are the acclaimed clarinetists Sabine Meyer and Rainer Wehle.